-It is expected that students will have studied the subject at Level 1 to a satisfactory standard.
-For new students, It will be subject to approval by the subject teacher.
-Web design and development through the use of media tools such as Adobe Photoshop, Adobe Illustrator, Adobe Premiere Pro, HTML, CSS and Java Script to create an advanced digital media outcome.
+Entry Requirements: It is expected that students will have studied the subject at Level 1 to a satisfactory standard.
+For learn Python or Java Script programming language to apply to a range of situations.

+Course Summary: Web design and development through the use of media tools such as Adobe Photoshop, Adobe

+Illustrator, Adobe Premiere Pro, HTML, CSS and Java Script to create an advanced digital media outcome.
 In Level 2 students will build on their skills gained in Level 1 and explore the level of interactivity and design available to them through web development and the optimisation for handheld devices.
-Use advanced programming techniques to develop a computer program - learn Python or Java Script programming language to apply to a range of situations.
-17 internal and 3 external credits TBC
+Use advanced programming techniques to develop a computer program -

+Assessment: 6 internal and 3 external credits